pli01/logstash-output-http-config/README.md

 ## Option 2: Configure logstash to send to local ssh tunnel/elasticsearch

-## Configure ssh tunnel to SCALINGO_ELASTICSEARCH_URL (scalingo db-tunnel)
+- open ssh tunnel to SCALINGO_ELASTICSEARCH_URL with `scalingo db-tunnel`
+- configure logstash to send output to ssh tunner / elastic

-This command will open an ssh tunnel from local port 10000 to your hidden elasticsearch DB
+The following command will open an ssh tunnel from local port 10000 to your hidden elasticsearch DB.
 ```
-# https://localhost:10000 <- SSH -> SCALINGO_ELASTICSEARCH_URL
+# open https://localhost:10000 <- SSH -> SCALINGO_ELASTICSEARCH_URL
 scalingo -a $SCALINGO_APP db-tunnel -i $HOME/.ssh/scalingo-key SCALINGO_ELASTICSEARCH_URL
 ```